Image

 The Essentials Fund is open to any composer, music creator or artist working creatively with music and sound.

-• Be aged 18 or over by the application deadline
+• Be aged 18 or over at the point of applying

 • Not be in full or part-time education (in any subject) at the point of applying

-• Not be on one of our artist-development programmes (New Voices, Seed Award, In Motion, In the Making, or an active commission) at the time of applying
+• Not currently be on one of our artist-development programmes (Seed Award, In Motion, In the Making, or an active commission)

-• Not have received one of our funds, grants, commissions, awards, or participated on an artist development programme by Sound and Music in the last six months
+• Not have received one of our funds, grants, commissions, awards or participated on an artist development programme by Sound and Music or our Composer Advisory Group in the last six months

 How do I apply?